 Methodology

-Raw SBA loan data becomes the hero story for a repeatable operational analytics workflow.
-This example shows how raw operational data is turned into a stable, repeatable decision process.
+Raw SBA loan data becomes the example for a repeatable operational analytics workflow.
+This example shows how raw operational data is turned into a stable, repeatable decision process using a KMDS component view.

 Raw SBA Loan Dataset